christophercliff/flatmarket/README.md

 ### 3.

-Build the Flatmarket website and deploy to your favorite host!
+Build the Flatmarket website and deploy to your favorite static web host.

 ```sh
 $ flatmarket ./src/flatmarket.json